ekoteq/pycacher/README.md

 # Features
 - `PycacheEntry` - A wrapper class that allows `Pycache` instances to easily manage cache entries
-- `Pycache` - A `dict` manager class to aid in the management of `PycacheEntries` for their life within the cache
+- `Pycache` - A `dict` manager class to aid in the management of `PycacheEntry`s for their life within the cache

 # Requirements
 - `Python` `3.10`